Skip Navigation

 PROCESS MEASURES:

-• Number of public awareness campaigns launched to build community understanding for addressing families' affordable housing needs as a key driver of health equity and economic mobility.
+• Number of public awareness campaigns launched to build community understanding for addressing families' affordable housing needs that results in an increase in knowledge and/or skill.
 (Shows field-building and narrative change efforts)

 OUTCOME MEASURES:

-• Number of communities that experience significant reductions in the number of families with children facing housing cost burden, instability, and homelessness as a result of comprehensive affordable housing initiatives.
+• Number of communities partnered with Title V that experience significant reductions in the number of families with children facing housing cost burden, instability, and homelessness as a result of comprehensive affordable housing initiatives.
 (Measures population-level impact on housing security and wellbeing)

-• Number of affordable housing initiatives and policies that catalyze broader community development efforts and investments, such as in transportation access, workforce development, or education equity.
-(Assesses ripple effect and synergistic impact of affordable housing on other social determinants of health)
+• Number of affordable housing initiatives and policies promoted by Title V that catalyze broader community development efforts and investments, such as in transportation access and workforce development.
+(Assesses ripple effect and synergistic impact of affordable housing on other causes of health outcomes)

 Quadrant 4: